-Tuesday 7 November 2023
+Tuesday, 7 November 2023

 All I want now is a husband.

-Then one day I got into serious trouble with the law.
+Then one day, I got into serious trouble with the law.

-Options 1: 8 years in juvie with a criminal record.
+Being only 1,6, my parents were given two options.
+Option 1: 8 years in juvie with a criminal record.

 Of course, my parents took option 2.

-When I arrived at the school I thought things would not be so bad.
+When I arrived at the School, I thought things would not be so bad.

-I thought this school was just an ordinary school with rumours of black magic that turned boys into girls to make them good.
+I thought this School was just an ordinary School with rumours of black magic that turned boys into girls to make them good.

-I could not believe my eyes as my parents drove me up the long winding drive to the school and how many beautiful young girls there were.
+I could not believe my eyes as my parents drove me up the long, winding drive to the School, and how many beautiful young girls there were.

-My parents drop me off at reception.
+My parents drop me off at the reception.

 I was sent to see the matron.